roybas/CateringOS/docs/_plans/module_2_3_execution_plan_v1.md

 	•	There is a check that WORKSPACE exists, and if not - it is created
 	•	There is no editing in the table (no onEdit flow, no UI that allows editing a cell) Notes (performance):

+BEGIN PATCH (Workflow - Hybrid execution, no clasp run)

+Workflow (Development + Testing - canonical for now)

+We do NOT use `clasp run` at this stage.
+Reason: Execution API / auth / deployment coupling causes drift between @HEAD and deployed versions, and wastes time.
+Out of scope for V1.

+Canonical workflow:
+	•	Write code in Cursor (local repo)
+	•	`clasp push`
+	•	Run / test manually inside Apps Script Editor (browser) only
+	•	Ignore `clasp run` terminal errors (non-blocker)

+Definition note:
+	•	Any “Run” / “Test” / “Execute” mentioned in Milestones below means: manual Run in Apps Script Editor (not terminal).

+Re-open condition:
+	•	Only reopen Execution API / `clasp run` if a concrete acceptance test requires automated execution, and we explicitly create an infra milestone.

+END PATCH (Workflow - Hybrid execution, no clasp run)

 	•	No row-by-row writing in loops at this stage at all.

 Milestone 2 - Ingestion + Ephemeral Render to WORKSPACE